blondie101010/eztimer/README.md

 ## call

 You can define a function or method to call once the time runs out such as what is shown in the example to produce an `alert()`.
-This is done by defining the object / class `call` method or function.
+This is done by defining the EzTimer's `call` method.